BrightChamps Logo

 The elements of a matrix can be classified into different types based on their position.
 The types of elements of a matrix are:

-• Diagonal Elements
+• Diagonal elements

-Diagonal Elements: A square matrix has diagonal elements along the line from the top-left to the bottom right corner, and where column numbers are the same.
-For example, A = 0a b0, here a and b are the diagonal elements.
+Diagonal elements: A square matrix has diagonal elements along the line from the top-left to the bottom right corner, and where column numbers are the same.

 Professor Greenline from BrightChamps